We continue our Q and A with Dmitry Fesechko.

 What paints do you use?

 Acrylic paints are mostly Vallejo.
 Oil paints… I have a lot of them.
 Oils can be very cheap and very expensive.
-The more expensive the paint is the more pigment it has and in professional range paints the pigments are natural.
-I think that Old Holland are one of the best.
-Schmincke and Rembrandt are also of high range.
+The more expensive the paint is the more pigment it has and professional range are

 What do you use to thin your paints and to what ratio?